aspose-cells-cloud/aspose-cells-cloud-cpp/README.md

 ## Document Processing Features

-## Enhancements in Version 22.10
+## Enhancements in Version 22.11

-- Add api for converting workbook to pptx.
+- Add api for converting workbook to json.
-- Add api for converting workbook to html.
+- Add api for converting workbook to sql.
-- Add api for converting workbook to markdown
+- Add api for converting workbook to csv

 ## Read & Write Spreadsheet Formats